-93 to 100% Excellent .
-Work of exceptional quality which indicates the highest level of attainment in a course 84 to 92% Good.
-Work above average quality representing substantial fulfillment of the minimum essentials of a course 75 to 83% Average.
-Work of average quality representing substantial fulfillment of the minimum essentials of a course. < 75% Failure.
-Representing unacceptable performance.
-Incomplete .
+А 93 to 100% Excellent .
+Work of exceptional quality which indicates the highest level of attainment in a course В 84 to 92% Good.
+Work above average quality representing substantial fulfillment of the minimum essentials of a course С 75 to 83% Average.
+Work of average quality representing substantial fulfillment of the minimum essentials of a course.
+F < 75% Failure.
+Representing unacceptable performance. Ι Incomplete .
 Represents incomplete work of passing quality and is given when the student has missed an examination or some part of the required coursework.
-84 to 92% 75 to 83%

 Note: Since the DPT program is a lockstep program, a student receiving a failing grade in any course will be suspended from the program, resulting in an inability to progress in the program.
 The student will have to appeal to be readmitted following suspension.
-Reapplication does not guarantee acceptance.